 Day 15 - Explore The City

-Cusco, once the ancient capital of the Inca Empire known for a wealth of archaeological remains and beautiful Spanish colonial-era architecture, is now one of the most popular backpacker hubs in all South America.
+Cusco was once the ancient capital of the Inca Empire.
+It is now known for its wealth of archaeological remains, beautiful Spanish colonial-era architecture and as one of the most popular backpacker hubs in all South America.

 Start with a free walking tour to get a good idea of the city.
 The tour was in English and very informative with lots of interesting information about the Incas and their culture.

 There are three tours each day at; 10 AM, 1 PM, and 3:30 PM, except on Sunday when there is only one tour at 10 AM.

 Then in the afternoon, you have lots of activities to choose from.
 Visit one of the many chocolate museums in town for a tasting session.
 Or you can go for a massage.
 They are super cheap in Peru and start at around $10 for an hour-long session – perfect after all the trekking you’ve been doing.

 For an evening meal, try Limbus Resto Bar for the best view in Cusco along with great food and cocktails.